Intel One-Ups Tesla Autopilot With (Semi-)L4 Launch (NASDAQ:INTC)

 First, progression up to and including its investor meeting:

-- Crowdsourced RoadBook adopters include BMW, Volkswagen (VWAGY), Nissan (NSANY) and NIO.
+- Crowdsourced REM (RoadBook) adopters include BMW, Volkswagen (VWAGY), Nissan (NSANY) and NIO.

 - Robotaxi announcements include China public transportation, Israel and France, and U.S. independently.